Skip to Main Content

 Click on 'Export' and choose the format you would like.

-In the Benchmarking module, there is also the option to Export the chart as an image or when using the timeline motion Chart as an animated image.
+In the Compare section, under Benchmarking (All metrics) there is also the option to Export the chart as an image or when using the timeline motion Chart as an animated image, and if multiple metrics are selected, there is also the option to export the data per publication year.

 Exporting tips